 National Academy of Science and Technology, Philippines

-Before serving as President of NAST, Dr. Padolina was Deputy Director-General for Partnerships at the International Rice Research Institute (IRRI) and had two terms as Secretary of the Department of Science and Technology (DOST), Philippines.
+Before serving as President of NAST, Dr. Padolina was Deputy Director-General for Partnerships at the International Rice Research Institute and had two terms as Secretary of the Department of Science and Technology, Philippines.
 His expertise and interests are in the areas of research management, science policy, technology transfer, secondary plant metabolism, biotechnology and intellectual property rights.

 He started as a Research Assistant at UPLB and eventually became a professor of Chemistry at the university.
-He also served as Director of the UPLB-National Institute of Molecular Biology and Biotechnology (BIOTECH).
+He also served as Director of the UPLB-National Institute of Molecular Biology and Biotechnology.

-Currently the Independent Chairman of the Board of Euro-Med Laboratories Philippines, Dr. Padolina obtained his PhD in Botany and Phytochemistry from the University of Texas.
+Currently the Independent Chairman of the Board of Euro-Med Laboratories Philippines, Dr. Padolina obtained his PhD in Botany and Phytochemistry from the University of Texas, USA.

 Dr. Teng, Paul S.